by Elena Voronina,

 MA Hons in Psychology

 Wondering how to determine the gender of Russian nouns?
-Actually, in most cases you just have to look at their endings in nominative case singular.
+Actually, in most cases, you just have to look at their endings in nominative case singular.

 Those ending in a consonant or a soft sign are masculine.
 Feminine nouns have -a, -я or -ь at the end.
-And neuter gender nouns are spelled with final -е, -o or -мя.
+And neuter gender nouns are spelt with final -е, -o or -мя.
 It means that when a non-native student of Russian comes across a noun ending in a soft sign (-ь), the only information he gets about its gender is that the given word is not a neuter one.
 So, if the last letter of the word is a soft sign -ь, then the noun could be either masculine or feminine.
 But it is very important to know the gender as it determines how the cases of the noun are formed.

-At least 400 nouns ending in a soft sign are widely used in modern Russian language spoken nowadays.
+At least 400 nouns ending in a soft sign are widely used in the modern Russian language spoken nowadays.
 Among them approximately 78% are feminine and the remaining 22% are masculine.
 So how to know the gender of Russian nouns spelled with a final -ь?
 Here are the useful rules!

 Russian masculine nouns ending in a soft sign | Russian feminine nouns ending in a soft sign |